International Sports Management

 San Diego Sports Authority (SDSA)

-SDSA will be holding a 3 day tryout for those who are looking to play at the next level.
+SDSA will be holding a 3 day tryout in California and a 2 day tryout in Florida, for those who are looking to play at the next level.
 Players attending will have the chance to be seen by scouts from teams in both Japan and the United States.
 Teams such as the Tohoku Ratuken Golden Eagles(Japan Big League team Masahiro Tanaka played on), Shikoku Island League plus (Independent League in Japan), BC League (another Japanese Independent League) and MLB teams like(but may not include depending on availability of scouts) the Boston Red Sox, Miami Marlins, Toronto Blue Jays, and the San Diego Padres are the teams looking to attend.

 Date: Oct.
 31st (Fri) - Nov.
 2nd (SUN)

 Players: 150 Limited Spots for Tryout Attendees